 If you’re a handy do-it-yourself type who’s comfortable with plumbing and electrical work, you're all set.
 You’ll be able to easily follow along with the installation instructions from the manufacturer.
 On the other hand, if that sort of thing isn’t your strong suit, there’s no harm in asking for help.
 The highly trained, knowledgeable pool service technicians at Leslie’s can help you with your installation.
 From pool cleaners and heaters to pool pumps and filters, we’ve got you covered.
 Visit our Services page for more information.

 DIY TIP: If you’re planning to install the equipment yourself, double-check the manual before starting.
 Some manufacturer warranties only cover products installed by a licensed contractor or certified pool professional.

 Thinking about upgrading or replacing your pool equipment, but not sure where to start?
 We can help.
 Let us answer your questions and help you find the best solution for your pool.
-Use the live chat while you browse through our online catalog, give us a call at 1-800-LESLIES, or stop by your local Leslie’s store to talk with one of our knowledgeable associates today!
+Use the live chat while you browse through our online catalog or stop by your local Leslie’s store to talk with one of our knowledgeable associates today!